mahoney1/docs/animaltracking-tutorial.md

   - the second, the promotion lifecycle: package up the contract in IBP extension and promote it to a Cloud instance, the IBM Blockchain Platform SaaS - once again, use the IBP VS Code extension to drive transactions, invoke the listener.
 Then again, show your React App interacting with data from the source IBP cloud ledger.

-The tutorial provides the end-to-end steps to stand up a React-based dashboard client containing a not-so-fictitious animal co-operative dashboard app, which providing summary charts, and ledger-based query and event data (emitted by the contract) sourced from the blockchain ledger.
+The tutorial provides the end-to-end steps to stand up a React-based dashboard client containing a not-so-fictitious animal co-operative dashboard app, which providing summary charts, and ledger-based query and event data (emitted by the contract) sourced from the blockchain ledger (we're particularly interested in SHEEPGOATS actually :-) !).
+Deployed to the same ledger and Fabric channel, is a Typescript-based animaltracking smart contract that we will interact with from application clients, and the dashboard.

-All data that is rendered from the blockchain will have a 'lock' icon alongside the record for viewing purposes)
+NOTE: All data that is rendered from the blockchain will have a 'lock' icon alongside the record for viewing purposes.

 Figure 1.
 "Overview of React App Dashboard interacting with a Blockchain network (lock icons)"